jcjorel/clonesquad-ec2-pet-autoscaler/docs/INTERACTING.md

 * Callable from : `API Gateway`

-> Notice: **This API is only callable from autoscaled EC2 instances.**
+> Notice: **This API is only callable from a CloneSquad managed EC2 instance.**

-This API returned status related to the calling EC2 instances.
+By default, this API returns status related to the calling EC2 instance.

+**Argument:**

+* `instanceid`: (Optional) Do not guess the calling EC2 instance id and use the supplied one instead.

 **Synopsis:**

 	# awscurl https://pq264fab39.execute-api.eu-west-3.amazonaws.com/v1/metadata
 	{
-	    "Instance": {
 		"AvailabilityZone": "eu-west-3a",
+		"LocatedInAZWithIssues": false,
+		"InstanceId": "i-0618fa840ca325b61",
 		"State": "running",
 		"Status": "ok",
+		"SubfleetName": null,
+		"SpotInstance": true,
+		"SpotDetails": {
+		    "InterruptedAt": null,
+		    "RebalanceRecommendedAt": "2020-11-21 20:40:06.748674+00:00"
+		}
 		"Tags": [
 		    {
 			"Key": "Name",